CartoDB/documentation/app/content/carto-user-manual/tutorials/locating-the-best-out-of-home-panels-based-on-human-mobility-data.md

     ![Map pedestrian audience](/img/cloud-native-workspace/tutorials/tutorial16_map_ooh_coverage_pedestrian_audience.png)

-9. Let's style the layer so that the colour of each quadbin represents the amount of unique visitors expected in the quadbin for the selected period of time.
+9. Let's style the layer so that the color of each quadbin represents the amount of unique visitors expected in the quadbin for the selected period of time.
 Style the layer as seen below.

     ![Map pedestrian audience styling](/img/cloud-native-workspace/tutorials/tutorial16_map_ooh_coverage_pedestrian_audience_styling.png)

-10. With the current configuration we are vizualzing several quadbins on top of at each location, representing different combinations of audiences.
+10. With the current configuration we are visualzing several quadbins on top of each location, representing different combinations of audiences.
 However we will want to narrow down our map to only show data for a target audience when we perform coverage analysis.
 To do that we will need 3 widgets.

     Go to the widgets tab and select "New widget", followed by the data source.